-Find a job with Universal Jobmatch: This is a free UK Government backed service that enables you to search for and apply for jobs on one of the largest job search websites in Europe.
-You do not need to be registered to search for jobs but setting up a Universal Jobmatch account will enable you to do much more.
+This is a free UK Government backed service that enables you to search for and apply for jobs on one of the largest job search websites in Europe.
+You don’t need an account to be able to search for jobs, but if you register with Universal Jobmatch you will be able to:

-- Create a ‘Profile’.
-This will help match you to job opportunities and help if you use the ‘CV Builder’ to create a CV
+- Create a profile.
+This will help match you to job opportunities and help you use the ‘CV Builder’ to create a CV

-- Build or upload up to five CVs which you can use to apply for jobs within Universal Jobmatch
+- Build or upload up to five CVs and cover letters which you can use to apply for jobs

-- Create a searchable (“public”) CV that can allow employers to match your skill-set against their jobs and invite you to apply.
-This process does not reveal your identity or personal details to the employer
+- Create a searchable, public CV that can allow employers to invite you to apply, without revealing your identity or personal details to the employer

 - Create and save job searches.
 You can request daily or weekly email updates to alert you to new jobs that match your saved job searches